rettersoft/rettersoft.github.io/docs/Concepts/Memory.md

 ---

-# Global Memory
+# Memory

 Think of rtbs as one big computer.
 There are object instances all over.
-Some instances can write to a global shared memory for other instances to consume.
+Some instances can write to a shared memory for other instances to consume.

 For example a __Product__ class can write its metadata to its state like this: